 - 4.11.1 Our aim is to resolve as many complaints as possible at stage one.
 Stage one complaints will be handled by the appropriate service manager.
 All stage one complaints will be acknowledged within five working days.
-We allow 10 working days from receipt of the complaint to deal with and resolve issues at this stage. - 4.11.2 Any extension to this timescale must be no more than 10 working days unless there is an exceptional reason.
+We will issue a full response within 10 working days of the acknowledgement. - 4.11.2 Any extension to this timescale must be no more than 10 working days unless there is an exceptional reason.
 The reason for any extension must be clearly explained to the complainant and we must provide contact details for the Ombudsman.
-We will agree with the complainant suitable intervals for keeping them informed of progress. - 4.11.3 Where customers raise additional complaints during the investigation stage, these should be incorporated into the stage one response if they are relevant.
+We will agree with the complainant suitable intervals for keeping them informed of progress.

+- 4.11.3 Where customers raise additional complaints during the investigation stage, these should be incorporated into the stage one response if they are relevant.
 If this would unreasonably delay a response, the complaint should be logged as a new complaint. - 4.11.4 The complaint response must be sent to the customer when the answer to the complaint is known.
 It must not be delayed until any outstanding actions are completed.
 Outstanding actions should be tracked, and updates provided to the customer.